lakshithlokesh06/Real-Time-Multiplayer-Arena/README.md

 ---

-## Match System
+# Match Lifecycle

-The game supports a complete authoritative match lifecycle:
+The authoritative match lifecycle is:

 ```text
 WAITING